• Skip to main content

 You can't play Candyland forever.
 Thank goodness.
 Our family plays a lot of games.
 A lot.
 In order to curate this collection of the best kids for ages 10-15, I've taken note of the way different types of games strike their fancy as they get older.
 This in-between age of not-quite-a-teen to not-quite-an-adult has them wanting games that are quirky, not too complicated, and hilarious.
 They also love a game with a good narrative.

-collage of games for kids ages 10-15
+Collage of various games for kids ages 10-15

 The games on this list all somehow fit into one or more of those categories.
 While tweens and teens will enjoy playing these board games and card games over and over with their friends, they are also very great choices for family game night!